dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 character, realizing their dreams and pushing them forward, in spite of hardship?
 What attributes contribute to the development of these qualities and behaviors?
 Why are these attributes important?

+> How do I find the path to Elysia?

 !["Stay Hungry.
 Stay Foolish." - Steve Jobs](/img/posts/2016-05-03-facets-of-greatness-part-1-intro/steve-jobs-stay-hungry-stay-foolish.jpg)